-Nowy Port is a residential and harbor district, located in the northern part of the city.
+Nowy Port is a residential and harbour district, located in the northern part of the city.
 Separated from the rest of the city with industrial sites and green areas.
 Prosperous in the past, today it resonates with emptiness.
-Once a significant port area, the neighborhood has faced decline for the last two decades.
-Similarly to other neighborhoods in the network, also this district is bordering with waterfront, but not able to access it due to the industry.
-The neighborhood is manifesting the prosperous past in the architecture, but now is very let down.
+Once a significant port area, the neighbourhood has faced decline for the last two decades.
+Similarly to other neighbourhoods in the network, also this district is bordering with waterfront, but not able to access it due to the industry.
+The neighbourhood is manifesting the prosperous past in the architecture, but now is very let down.
 The connection to the city centre is rather slow, which makes the area and its inhabitants seem as outsiders.
 Entering the area, one is greeted with a wall mural saying “Nowy Bronx” as the inhabitants are embracing the “rough” reputation of the area.
 There is even a short movie made called “Nowy Bronx”, following the life of teenagers living in the area.
 Several precious buildings are let down and stand empty and there is a sense, that “time has stopped here”.

 10684 inhabitants with very low employment rate.
 Social problems have been big here for a long time.
 It is isolated district and has a very bad reputation also because here the first anti – communist strike took place.
-Recent immigration also end up here, so there are many ukranians renting flats here, because the prices are cheap.
+Recent immigration also end up here, so there are many Ukranians renting flats here, because the prices are cheap.
 (Iwona Wozniewska, Monika Popow, NGO 180 degrees) There are problems of domestic violence, social negligence and drug abuse.
 Only 10% people voted in the last local council elections.

 The biggest challenge is the social environment of the area.
 The concentration of public housing creates social segregation.
 The culture of littering and vandalism as well as public drinking is creating a vicious cycle.
 The authorities are not investing in the properties and public space since they get vandalized and littered, thus creating a feeling of “abandonment” in the eyes of the local inhabitants.
 In some cases, the streets and courtyards are without electricity, but simultaneously the bus stop can get vandalized in search for precious metals.
 Children are raised in an environment where it is acceptable to throw trash on the street.
 There is a sense of distrust to the authorities.